nelsonjma/cv-support/lgc/kafka_streaming_tool.md

     ![alt text](imgs/scheduler_optimization_1.png)

-NOTE: All paths and "business" names were changed
+NOTE: All client and project information was changed to respect privacy.